Skip to content

 If you notice a section of your exterior wall feels soft to the touch, sounds hollow when you tap on it, or looks like it is bulging outward, it should not be ignored.
 While minor surface flaws are common, bulging or soft stucco often means that the finish coat, base coat, wire lath, waterproofing paper, or the base wall itself is failing.

-If stucco is bulging, soft, or hollow, it usually means the stucco has separated from the wall or moisture has damaged the layers behind it.
-It may be caused by trapped water, failed paper, corroded lath, impact damage, buried weep screed, or old patch work.
-A small surface crack can sometimes be monitored, but soft or moving stucco should be inspected before patching or painting.
+If stucco is bulging, soft, or hollow, it usually means the stucco has separated from the wall (delaminated) or moisture has damaged the backing layers.
+Common causes include trapped water, failed building paper, corroded wire lath, buried weep screeds, or settlement.
+Soft or moving stucco requires immediate professional inspection before patching or painting to avoid structural dry rot.

 Free Assessment